-Each share of the Series B Junior Participating Preferred Stock is entitled to receive, when, as and if declared by the board of directors out of funds legally available for that purpose, quarterly dividends payable in cash on the last day of February, May, August, and December in each year (each such date being a "Quarterly Dividend Payment Date"), in an amount per share (rounded to the nearest cent) equal to the greater of (a) \$1.00 or (b) subject to certain adjustments, 1,000 times the aggregate per share amount of all cash dividends declared on shares of the common stock since the immediately preceding Quarterly Dividend Payment Date, and, subject to certain adjustments, quarterly distributions (payable in kind) on each Quarterly Dividend Payment Date in an amount per share equal to 1,000 times the aggregate per share amount of all non-cash dividends or other distributions (other than a dividend payable in shares of common stock or a subdivision of the outstanding shares of common stock, by reclassification or otherwise) declared on shares of common stock since the immediately preceding Preferred Stock were amended on November 12, 2020.
+Each share of the Series B Junior Participating Preferred Stock is entitled to receive, when, as and if declared by the board of directors out of funds legally available for that purpose, quarterly dividends payable in cash on the last day of February, May, August, and December in each year (each such date being a "Quarterly Dividend Payment Date"), in an amount per share (rounded to the nearest cent) equal to the greater of (a) \$1.00 or (b) subject to certain adjustments, 1,000 times the aggregate per share amount of all cash dividends declared on shares of the common stock since the immediately preceding Quarterly Dividend Payment Date, and, subject to certain adjustments, quarterly distributions (payable in kind) on each Quarterly Dividend Payment Date in an amount per share equal to 1,000 times the aggregate per share amount of all non-cash dividends or other distributions (other than a dividend payable in shares of common stock or a subdivision of the outstanding shares of common stock, by reclassification or otherwise) declared on shares of common stock since the immediately preceding Quarterly Dividend Payment Date.
+The terms of the Series B Junior Participating Preferred Stock were amended on November 12, 2020.
 The description herein reflects such amended terms.

-In the event of our liquidation or winding up of affairs, no distribution shall be made to the holders of shares of stock junior to Series B Junior Participating Preferred Stock, including common stock, unless the holders of shares of Series B Junior Participating Preferred Stock shall have received, the greater of either (a) \$1.00 per share plus an amount equal to accrued and unpaid dividends and distributions thereon, whether or not declared, to the date of such payment, or (b) the amount equal to 1,000 times the aggregate per share amount to be distributed to holders of shares of common stock, or to the holders of shares ranking pari passu with the Series B Preferred Stock and all other shares of such pari passu shares in proportion to the total amounts to which the holders of shares of Series B Junior Participating Preferred Stock are entitled under clause (a) of this sentence and to which the holders of such pari passu shares are entitled, in each case upon such liquidation, dissolution or winding up.
+In the event of our liquidation or winding up of affairs, no distribution shall be made to the holders of shares of stock junior to Series B Junior Participating Preferred Stock, including common stock, unless the holders of shares of Series B Junior Participating Preferred Stock shall have received, the greater of either (a) \$1.00 per share plus an amount equal to accrued and unpaid dividends and distributions thereon, whether or not declared, to the date of such payment, or (b) the amount equal to 1,000 times the aggregate per share amount to be distributed to holders of shares of common stock, or to the holders of shares ranking pari passu with the Series B Preferred Stock, unless simultaneously therewith distributions are made ratably on shares of Series B Junior Participating Preferred Stock and all other shares of such pari passu shares in proportion to the total amounts to which the holders of shares of Series B Junior Participating Preferred Stock are entitled under clause (a) of this sentence and to which the holders of such pari passu shares are entitled, in each case upon such liquidation, dissolution or winding up.